HeatherPurple/HeatherPurple/README.md

 _I'm a Unity Game Developer with 3+ years experience developing cross platform games for the web, desktop and mobile._

 * 🐻 I live in Saint Petersburg, Russia
-* 🔭 I'm currently looking for a dream job
-* 🎲 I’m currently working on coffee shop simulator game
+* 🔭 I’m currently working on my dream game
 * 💻 I mostly use C# with Unity
 * 📫 How to reach me: feel free to message me on [Telegram](https://t.me/LunePurple)